krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 ## Arduino Framework

-Arduino allows you using serial communication with ease.
+Arduino allows using serial communication with ease.
 Make sure you familiarize yourself with documentation[^5].

 ### Serial initialization